 Why is citizen engagement important for health policies?

 Citizen engagement is important to make health policies more inclusive and equitable.
 By engaging citizens, we ensure that their knowledge feeds into the policy-making process.
 What citizens know (e.g. what a teacher knows about the implementation issues linked to offering healthy food in schools) can be extremely valuable in identifying feasible policy options, understanding context and implementing policies.
 Citizens’ knowledge goes beyond what is written in the literature.

 Besides, the benefit of citizen engagement extends beyond the improvement of policies; being engaged in policy-making processes can build capacity and empower citizens to speak up for their needs, and to hold policy-makers accountable.

-learn about citizen engagement from the literature?
+What did you learn about citizen engagement from the literature?